touchlab/KMMBridge/website/docs/intro.md

 ## Simple Getting Started Setup

-If you are using Github for source control, and are OK with using Github Actions to build and Github releases for published artifacts, we have a simple setup flow you can use.
+If you are using GitHub for source control, and are OK with using GitHub Actions to build and GitHub releases for published artifacts, we have a simple setup flow you can use.
 It is the easiest default to start from.

 See [DEFAULT_GITHUB_FLOW](DEFAULT_GITHUB_FLOW.md) for setup instructions.